stimulus-use/stimulus-use/docs/use-target-mutation.md

   }

   locationTargetChanged(element) {
-    // triggered when a locationTarget is removed
+    // triggered when a locationTarget is changed
   }

 }